Home

 Radials: 1.58 A each

-How many times have we been told four resonant carefully tuned radials make a perfect ground?
-Too many!
-Obviously it isn't true.
-Even with four radials the antenna is NOT perfectly unbalanced, and not able to be connected to coax without causing appreciable current to flow over the shield.
+How many times have we been told four carefully tuned resonant radials make a perfect zero-resistance ground?
+Obviously any claims that four resonant radials create a near-perfect ground reference are not true.
+With four radials the antenna might have high efficiency, but the antenna is not perfectly unbalanced.
+Since the antenna is not perfectly unbalanced, we cannot connect a feed line without some feed line lengths or feed line grounding arrangements causing appreciable unwanted current to flow over the coax shield.

 Other Systems